eirikt/default-webapp-vue-vite-vercel/README.md

 But, building out entire HTML/CSS content programmatically with the rather low-level `h` function is way too tedious and cumbersome.
 Also, it is considerably less readable compared to a declarative markup language.

+Vue templates use the "mustache" syntax (double curly braces).
+This is Vue's basic form of data binding.

+`App.vue`
 So, replace the render function block with:
 ```vue
 template: `